stan-dev/stan-mode/README.md

 # Emacs support for Stan

-This repository contains several packages providing support for editing [Stan](https://code.google.com/p/stan/) in Emacs.
+This repository contains several Emacs packages to make editing [Stan](https://code.google.com/p/stan/) files easier.

 - `stan-mode` is a major mode for editing Stan files.
   Its current features include:

   - syntax highlighting
   - indentation
+  - [Compilation Mode](https://www.gnu.org/software/emacs/manual/html_node/emacs/Compilation-Mode.html) support if the stan file is compiled using `CmdStan`.
+  - [imenu](http://www.emacswiki.org/emacs/ImenuMode) support for blocks, variables, and user-defined functions.

+- `flycheck-stan`: Adds Stan support for [https://github.com/flycheck/flycheck](flycheck).
+Flycheck is an on-the-fly syntax checker.
+- `stan-snippets`: Adds Stan support for [yasnippet](https://github.com/capitaomorte/yasnippet).
+Yasnippet is a teplate system for Emacs.
+Snippets are defined for blocks, control structures, and *all* the built-in functions and distributions.
-  - `imenu-mode` support
+- `ac-stan`: Add Stan support for [autocomplete-mode](http://cx4a.org/software/auto-complete/).

-- `stan

 ## Installing